BREAKING

 Waif, the prospect of deserting this fragile, needful lover

-is far more daunting, because you're trapped between sensing
+is even more daunting, because you're trapped between sensing

-that this ship is about to sink, and saving yourself--or
+this ship is about to sink and saving yourself,

-remaining, and going down with it!
-Attraction keeps you hooked into
+or remaining, and going down with it.
+Attraction keeps you hooked

 There

-is no denying, that leaving your borderline lover will be tough--but
+is no denying, that leaving your borderline lover will be tough~

-at some point, you'll have to reach a determination about your own
+but at some point, you'll have to reach a determination about your

-bouts of shame if you stay.
-This song by Paul Simon is
+if you leave, but repetitious bouts of shame if you stay.
+Paul Simon's

 GIVING